 Just before you donate your materials, you will be asked to sign a gift agreement that formally transfers physical ownership of your materials to the UNLV Libraries.
 Typically, you also transfer rights to us so that we may preserve and provide access to your materials.

 Your significant historical materials will be preserved in a secure, climate-controlled facility and will be made available for the general public to use in Special Collections at the UNLV Libraries.
 Expert staff will organize, preserve, and describe your materials.

 Reference staff in Special Collections help researchers (including your heirs or staff from your organization) find material to satisfy research needs.
 Materials do not leave the Reading Room, so that they are available for future generations to come.
 Staff may furnish photocopies and scans to facilitate research.

 We also seek financial support so that we may make your materials available more quickly.

-Contact Peter Michel, Director of Special Collections, for more information.
+Contact Sarah Quigley, Director of Special Collections and Archives, for more information.